 Taxis in Jakarta

-Personal drivers in Jakarta
+Driving in Jakarta

+Driving in Jakarta is generally not recommended.
 For most people who can afford it, having a full-time driver is the easiest and most convenient option for getting around Jakarta.
 The driver's pay is based on a daily rate and then overtime is added if they work late and on weekends.
 A good driver is invaluable as he will have an excellent knowledge of the city’s roads and know the quickest routes to a given address.

 Cycling in Jakarta

 Cycling has not traditionally been advisable in Jakarta, but conditions are slowly changing with safety features such as bike lanes and cycle paths being added around the city.
 There is also a bike-sharing scheme run by the government which makes it easier to get around on two wheels.